 LSD (Lysergic acid diethylamide), also known as acid (and a dozen other names), is an extremely powerful psychedelic drug causing an array of effects, such as intensified emotions, thoughts, and sensory perception.

 LSD isn’t typically added to joints.
 Heat breaks down acid, which means that if you simply add LSD to your weed and light it, you won’t feel its effects.

 To lace weed with LSD, one needs to dab the end of the joint or pre-roll in acid (or a rainbow joint).
 Then as the LSD laced weed joint touches the lips, the body will absorb the acid instantly, providing an intense, hallucinatory trip that can last for about 12 hours.

-On top of that, a weed and acid combo can seriously impair judgement, make users lose control over their thoughts and actions and put themselves and others at risk.
+On top of that, a weed and acid combo can seriously impair judgment, make users lose control over their thoughts and actions, and put themselves and others at risk.

 Of all the substances on the list, heroin is probably the most dangerous and the most addictive.